• Home

 A research degree consists of more than the coursework and training experience – the student must have acquired the ability to express thoughts clearly and effectively in both oral and written form.

 Scholarly contributions are the currency for advancing as a biomedical scientist.
-To support you in this, the following non-course requirements must be met to be eligible for graduation:
+To support students in this, the following non-course requirements must be met to be eligible for graduation:

 • Preliminary Examination – successfully pass a preliminary examination with both a written and oral component.